Onnevan/SelectSimilarGeometry/README.md

 Enable the add-on.

-The operator will appear in: 3D Viewport > Select > Select Similar Geometry.
+The operator will appear under: 3D Viewport > Select > Select Similar Geometry.

-Shortcut: Ctrl + Shift + G.

 USAGE

 Select a mesh to use as reference.

-Run the operator from the menu or shortcut.
+Run the operator from the menu.

 Adjust the parameters:

-Tolerance: distance threshold used when matching vertices.
+Tolerance: distance threshold for matching vertices.

-Minimum Percentage: minimum similarity required (0 to 1).
+Minimum Percentage: minimum required similarity (0 to 1).

+Vertex Count Tolerance: allowed deviation in vertex count to consider two objects comparable.

-Use World Space: if enabled, compares transformed coordinates instead of local mesh coordinates.
+Use World Space: compare transformed vertex coordinates instead of local coordinates.

 RECOMMENDED SETTINGS

-Detect duplicates or instanced geometry → Use World Space: Off.
-Detect the same mesh that has been moved or scaled → Use World Space: Off.
-Detect modified copies or variants → Lower the similarity threshold.
-Compare final scene placement and alignment → Use World Space: On.
+Detect duplicates or instanced geometry → Use World Space: Off Detect the same mesh moved or scaled → Use World Space: Off Detect modified copies or mesh variations → Lower the similarity threshold Compare final aligned scene assets → Use World Space: On

 COMPATIBILITY

 Blender 5.0 or newer.

-Works as both a standard add-on and as a Blender Extension.
+Works as a standard add-on and as a Blender Extension.

 LICENSE